moliva/private.nvim/README.md

 ## Requirements

 - Plenary
-- The encryption tool of your liking (currently supported 'ccrypt' and 'base64') installed in your machine
+- The encryption tool of your liking (currently supported `ccrypt` and `base64`) installed in your machine

 ## Installation